lisp-mirror/budden-tools/iterate-keywords-1.4.3/readme.txt

 Bugs
 ----
-Report bugs to comp.lang.lisp to a budden
+Report bugs to comp.lang.lisp to a budden, or to lisper.ru